GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 ### Recommended usages

-All documents that are not designed to be embedded should use this header.
+All documents that are not designed to be embedded should use `X-Frame-Options` header.

-#### Protects your website from being embedded by any websites
+#### Protects your website from being embedded by any other websites

 Deny being embedded by any other documents.